mattboldt/typed.js/README.md

         		strings: ["First sentence.", "Second sentence."],
         		typeSpeed: 30, // typing speed
         		backDelay: 500, // pause before backspacing
+        		loop: false, // loop on or off (true or false)
+        		loopCount: false, // number of loops, false = infinite
         		callback: function(){ } // call function after typing is done });
  		});
 	</script>

 Want to get really custom?
 On my site and in the Typed.js demo I have the code type out two words, and then backspace only those two, then continue where it left off.
 This is done in an `if` statement in the `backspace()` function.
 Here's what it looks like.

 	...